AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-overview.md

 # Overview of PI to Data Hub

-PI to Data Hub enables data transfer from an on-premises PI Server to AVEVA&trade; Data Hub.
+PI to Data Hub enables data transfer from an on-premises PI Server to AVEVA Data Hub.
 Transferring PI System data allows your organization to have data available wherever you go, so you can connect with the best in-class analytics, and with your community of vendors, service providers, and business partners.
 PI to Data Hub includes the following features:

-* Transfer of a selection of Data Archive PI points and AF elements from PI Servers to the AVEVA&trade; Data Hub Sequential Data Store (SDS) [streams](xref:sdsStreams).
+* Transfer of a selection of Data Archive PI points and AF elements from PI Servers to the AVEVA Data Hub Sequential Data Store (SDS) [streams](xref:sdsStreams).
 Some of the PI point attributes and asset information is transferred as SDS stream [metadata](xref:sds-streams-metadata) and properties.

 * AF elements and attributes are transferred as assets and metadata and properties.